Quickly exit this site by pressing the Escape key Leave this site

 The background checks that we conduct here are more in-depth than those conducted at eligibility stage via the Police National Computer.
 We search many national and local information databases.

-It is essential that you are open, honest and transparent with us when completing the initial application form and also the vetting questionnaire form towards the end of the process.
+It is essential that you are open, honest and transparent with us when completing the initial application form, and also, the vetting questionnaire form towards the end of the process.

-Alongside new applicants, we welcome interest from experienced Specials at all ranks, as well as retired police offers who are looking to volunteer.
+Alongside new applicants, we welcome interest from experienced specials at all ranks, as well as retired police offers who are looking to volunteer.

-For those applying to join the MPS with experience, there is a section in the form where you can declare your current (or recent: within five years) service with another police force.
-When you apply, a reference will be obtained from your current force and, provided it is satisfactory, you will not have to complete the Day 1 assessment centre (written and CBQ exercises).
+For those applying to join the Met with experience, there is a section in the form where you can declare your current or recent (within five years) service with another police force.
+When you apply, a reference will be obtained from your current force and, provided it is satisfactory, you will not have to complete the Day 1 Assessment (written and CBQ exercises).